tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

 });
 ```

-And we use the same keys when specifying these SSM Parameters in the CFN templates.
+And we use the same keys when creating these SSM Parameters in the CFN templates.

 ```yaml {15}
 Resources: